bgkittrell/bitchin/README.markdown

 ### Important Notes

 1. Bitchin should **NOT** be used for fields that need to be queried with SQL.
 The value stored in the DB will be a single Integer, not seperate values.
-2. Fields can **NOT** be re-ordered or moved.
+2. Fields can **NOT** be re-ordered or removed.
 Bit flags rely on an internal counter for deserialization.
 You can however add fields at any time.

 ## Hashed (Scalar Values)